moffatt94/Practical2/README.md

 # Practical2
-making changes to see what happens
+# making changes to see what happens
+# attempt 2 as first time didnt work